Divorce and Refinancing a House in Texas

 When Should You Consider a Cash-Out Refinance?

 After divorce, a cash-out refinance can be helpful if you need to access home equity.
-This option converts equity into cash, which can support financial stability or pay off debts.
+This option converts equity into cash, supporting financial stability or paying off debts.
 Consider these situations:

 • Debt Payment: Use funds to settle marital debts.